DigiHatrix/Auto-Image-Alt-Text-Generator-For-SEO-wp/readme.txt

 = What happens if I run out of generations? =

-You can upgrade to Pro anytime for more monthly generations.
-Or wait until your limit resets next month.
+You can upgrade to Pro anytime for more monthly generations ($10/month for 50 generations), purchase a Generation Pack ($5 for 20 generations), or wait until your limit resets next month.

 = Does this work with WooCommerce, ACF, or other plugins? =